 Programs designed to aide students in the preparation for PSSA exams are also available.
 These involve specific interventions that cover eligible content in either, reading, math or both.

 HHS AP scores have risen steadily and now exceed national and state averages!
-We are proud to report that 80 % of all HHS AP students who tested scored a 3, 4, or 5 on their exam.
-This percentage is unprecedented and exceeds the national AP average by 20% and the Pa average by 12%.
+We are proud to report that over the last 5 years, our students average 125 taken with 57 % of all HHS AP students who tested scored a 3, 4, or 5 on their exam.

-In addition, HHS now offers 10 AP courses in a variety of core academic areas.
+In addition, HHS now offers 11 AP courses in a variety of core academic areas.
 In 2013 HHS was recognized as an AP Honors School for participation, offerings and performance.
-During the 2016 school year, 164 AP exams were taken and an average score of 3.4 was achieved.
+During the last 5 school years, 330 students have taken an AP exam w/ 71% achieving either a 3,4, or 5.

 Dual Enrollment opportunities, through local colleges and universities exist for qualifying seniors.